-When applying for college, a young adult has a dizzying array of choices to make, like public vs. private schools and colleges vs. universities.
-Add to the mix liberal arts colleges, which can be a good choice for creatives and those seeking a broad education resulting in exemplary problem solving and communication skills.
+When considering where to go to college, a young adult has a dizzying array of choices, including public vs. private schools and colleges vs. universities.
+There are also liberal arts colleges, which can be appealing to creative types and those seeking a broad education resulting in exemplary problem solving and communication skills.

-So, the first question to answer is, exactly what is a liberal arts college?
+But what exactly is a liberal arts college?
 And how are liberal arts colleges different from other colleges and universities?

 A More Personal Vibe

-Though both types of schools will help prepare students for entering the working world, there are some key differences in what the experience will be like:
+Though both universities and liberal arts colleges will help prepare students for entering the working world, there are some differences in what the experience will be like:

 1. Liberal arts colleges are smaller.
 Most classes will have far fewer students than is the case at a university lecture hall, which can have hundreds attending at the same time.

-2. Because of the smaller size, it’s easier for students to bond with their professors.
-The faculty members have more time to spend with their students.
+2. Because of the smaller size, it may be easier for students to bond with their professors.
+The faculty members often have more time to spend with their students.

 3. The focus of a liberal arts school is undergraduate education.
 At universities, there will likely be graduate programs and major research efforts.